 - 13.7.1 Embedding mitigation into the project design is a type of primary mitigation and is an inherent aspect of the EIA process.
-As part of the project design, several embedded mitigation measures have been proposed to reduce potential impacts on surface water, flood risk and drainage strategy.
-These measures are considered standard industry practice for this type of the development. - 13.7.2 Table 13.7 below outlines the key embedded mitigation relevant for this assessment.
-Where embedded mitigation measures have been developed into the design of the Facility with specific regard to surface water and flood risk, these are described below.
+As part of the project design, several embedded mitigation measures have been proposed to reduce potential effects on surface water, flood risk and drainage strategy.
+These measures are considered standard industry practice for this type of development. - 13.7.2 Table 13-7 below outlines the key embedded mitigation relevant for this assessment.
+Where embedded mitigation measures have been developed into the design of the Facility with specific regard to surface water and flood risk, these are provided below and are described in the CoCP, this CoCP will be based on the Outline CoCP (document reference 7.1) provided with this DCO application.
 Any further mitigation measures suggested within this chapter are therefore considered to be additional to this embedded mitigation.